lemina-model/lemina-model/hello-lemina.md

 # Part 2 — Lemina Programming Model

-In Part 1, we discussed the current state of programming and its direction.
-This knowledge helps us determine whether a new programming technique aligns with the evolutionary path and assists us in designing new ones.
-When creating a unified programming model, I analyzed the essential behaviors and mechanisms behind current programming techniques and compared them to how people interact to perform social and business functions.
-Then, I borrowed models and concepts from human social behavior to create a programming model reflecting these principles.
-The result was the **Lemina programming model**.
+In Part 1, we explored programming's current state and its future direction.
+This insight helps us judge whether a new technique aligns with the evolutionary path and guides us in crafting new ones.
+To develop a **unified programming model**, I analyzed the core behaviors and mechanisms of existing techniques, comparing them to how people collaborate in social and business settings.
+Then, I adapted models from human social behavior to design a programming model reflecting these principles.
+The result was the **Lemina Programming Model**.

 In a fundamental sense, a CPU executes a program by executing one statement (or line of code) at a time.
 To illustrate program execution to non-IT people, we can use the train, track, and sleeper analogy.
 A train represents a CPU, a track represents a program, and a sleeper represents machine code or a line of code.
 A train running over sleepers under the track represents a CPU executing code in the program.